zokrezyl/imery/README.md

 ## Documentation

+- [Imery Lang Reference](docs/imery-lang.md) - YAML syntax and widget reference
+- [Design Overview](docs/design/main.md) - Architecture and design patterns

-Coming soon.
-For now, explore the examples and YAML files in the demo directories.
+For more examples, explore the YAML files in the demo directories.

 ## How It Works